Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

 Verify a listing and login

-If you don’t know if you have a Google My Business, go to Google and search your business name.
-If a listing pops up on the right side of Google page one, you have a Google My Business listing.
-If nothing shows up after repeat searches for your business, then you don’t have a Google My Business listing, and you have to create one.
-When you have made your account, login and head to the dashboard.
+If you don’t know if you have a Google Business Profile, go to Google and search for your business name.
+If a listing pops up on the right side of Google page one, you have a Google Business listing.
+If nothing shows up after repeat searches for your business, then you don’t have a Google Business Profile, and you have to create one.
+When you have made your account, log in and head to the dashboard.

 Step 2: Be accurate